blackstarzes/pact-js-order-demo/README.md

 - the assumptions in step 1 by the consumer team are wrong (failed test)
 - teams need to communicate with each other
-- use of flexible matching to make tests less brittle

 _Running step 2_

 ```
-npm run test:pact:consumer
 npm run test:pact:provider # fail
 ```